IPL 2022: SRH face KKR in battle of survival | Sports-Games

 - India

-Struggling after four straight losses, Sunrisers Hyderabad will need to sort their bowling woes when they take on an inconsistent Kolkata Knight Riders as both the teams look to stay afloat in the IPL playoff race here on Saturday.
+Smarting from four straight losses, Sunrisers Hyderabad will need to sort out their bowling issues when they face an inconsistent Kolkata Knight Riders, as both the teams look to stay afloat in the IPL play-offs race here on Saturday.

-A series of losses after a five-match winning streak has dropped SRH to the sixth spot with 10 points and they would need to win all the remaining three games to salvage any hopes of making it to the play-offs.
+A series of losses after a five-match winning streak has dragged SRH down to the sixth spot with 10 points and they would need to win all their remaining three games to harbour any hopes of making it to the play-offs.

+KKR, however, are on the brink of elimination and their woes were compounded with the ruling out of pace spearhead Pat Cummins owing to a hip injury.

 One of the main reasons behind SRH's awful run in the last few games is injuries to frontline bowlers -- Washington Sundar and T Natarajan -- and the sudden loss of form of speedster Umran Malik.

-Malik, who looked fast and furious in the earlier games clocking 150kmph consistently, has gone wicketless and conceded too many runs in the last few games and his form will be key for SRH.
+Malik, who looked fast and furious in the earlier games clocking 150kmph consistently, has gone wicket-less and conceded too many runs in the last few matches and his form will be key for SRH.

-In batting, SRH has the quality but skipper Kane Williamson will have to take more responsibility as he has just one fifty to show this season.
+In batting, SRH have the quality but skipper Kane Williamson will have to take more responsibility as he has just one fifty to show for this season.
 Although Abhishek Sharma has given them solid starts, the youngster has not been able to anchor the innings.

-Rahul Tripathi, Nicholas Pooran, and Aiden Markram have been among the runs but SRH batters will need assistance from their bowlers, who will have to ensure that they limit their opposition to reasonable totals.
+Rahul Tripathi, Nicholas Pooran and Aiden Markram, too, have been among runs but SRH batters will need assistance from their bowlers, who will have to ensure that they limit their opposition to a reasonable total.

-KKR, on the other hand, are paying the price for making constant changes to their playing XI and is now staring at elimination after losing seven of their 12 games.
+KKR, on the other hand, are paying the price for making constant changes to their playing XI and are staring at elimination after losing seven of their 12 games.

 KKR, however, are coming into the match after beating Mumbai Indians in their last game and they would look to end things on a high.